-To estimate the effect of the pandemic on the difference between NGOs and business interests in political access and social media activity, we use the panel data to exploit within-interest group variation over time in our difference-in-differences models.
+To estimate the effect of the pandemic on the difference between NGOs and business interests in political access and social media activity, we use our panel data to exploit within-interest group variation over time in our difference-in-differences models.
 To start, we present in Figure 2 a visual comparison of the average number of meetings with policy-makers among NGOs and business interests over time.
 As the figure shows, prior to the pandemic, there was a decreasing gap in the average number of meetings with policy-makers among NGOs and business interests.
 Indeed, in the month immediately prior to the pandemic lock-downs, NGOs had more meetings with policy-makers on average than did business interest groups.
-One reason for this secular decrease in the gap in the average number of meetings between NGOs and business interests is that the number of meetings did not keep apace with the growing number of registered business interest groups over time: more business interests register with the EU per month on average than do NGOs (see Appendix A), driving down the average number of meetings.
+One reason for this secular decrease in the gap in the average number of meetings between NGOs and business interests is that the number of meetings did not keep apace with the growing number of registered business interest groups over time: more business interests register with the EU per month on average